-The competition (antitrust) law enforcement functions are vested in the Committee for Protection and Development of Competition under the Kazakhstan Ministry of National Economy.
+The competition (antitrust) law enforcement functions are vested in the Agency for Protection and Development of Competition of the Republic of Kazakhstan.

 Natural Monopolies

 Pursuant to the Kazakhstan Law On Natural Monopolies, a natural monopoly is where the conditions of a services (goods/works) market are such that it is either impossible or economically inadvisable to create conditions for competition to satisfy the demand for a certain type of services (goods/works) due to technological specifics of production and provision of such type of services (goods/works).
 The Law On Natural Monopolies recognizes the following services (goods/works) as those of natural monopolies: